 Unlevel Playing Fields is an exceptionally accessible, one-volume introduction to wage inequality and discrimination in the United States labor market.
 The authors contrast two economic theories—neoclassical and political economy—and show how each theory explains labor market inequalities.
 The authors also offer bold policy proposals to rectify these inequalities.
-The thoroughly updated third edition includes more than 50 years of employment trends and data.
+The thoroughly updated fourth edition includes more than 50 years of employment trends and data.

 Praise for Unlevel Playing Fields: